luxury Cuzco Cusco tours travel

 Iglesia de la Compañia de Jesús, Cuzco.

-Day 5: Cuzco (A Walk in the Colonial Quarter)
+Day 5: Cuzco (Inca & Colonial Monuments)

 The Inca palaces were in the form of "canchas", or enclosures, formed by massive stone walls with living quarters, temples and courtyards within.
 Throughout Cuzco, you will see the Inca walls, built upon by the Spaniards in colonial style.
 The Cathedral was built over the Inca Wiracocha's palace.
-The Palacio del Arzobispo, or Archbishop's Palace, was erected in the 16th century in an Arabesque style on the walls of Hatunrumiyoc, the palace of Inca Sinchi Roca, which contains the Stone of Twelve Angles.
+The Palacio Arzobispal, or Archbishop's Palace, was erected in the 16th century in an Arabesque style on the walls of Hatunrumiyoc, the palace of Inca Sinchi Roca, which contains the Stone of Twelve Angles.
 The Church of Santo Domingo (begun in 1534), was built over Qorikancha, the most important religious structure in the Inca Empire.
 When the earthquake of 1950 collapsed much of the superimposed colonial architecture, it revealed the ancient Temples of the Sun, the Moon, the Stars, Thunder and Lightning, and the Rainbow.

 The interior of the temple was the most worthy of admiration.
 It was literally a mine of gold.
 On the western wall was emblazoned a representation of the deity, consisting of a human countenance, looking forth from amidst innumerable rays of light, which emanated from it in every direction, in the same manner as the sun is often personified with us.
 The figure was engraved on a massive plate of gold of enormous dimensions, thickly powdered with emeralds and precious stones.
 It was so situated in front of the great eastern portal, that the rays of the morning sun fell directly upon it at its rising, lighting up the whole apartment with an effulgence that seemed more than natural, and which was reflected back from the golden ornaments with which the walls and ceiling were everywhere incrusted.
 Gold, in the figurative language of the people, was "the tears wept by the sun," and every part of the interior of the temple glowed with burnished plates and studs of the precious metal.
 The cornices, which surrounded the walls of the sanctuary, were of the same costly material; and a broad belt or frieze of gold, let into the stonework, encompassed the whole exterior of the edifice.